jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

     (ii) the KiwiSaver scheme registered under this Act:
   (b) no person who is a member of the registered superannuation scheme becomes a member of the KiwiSaver scheme:
   (c) no assets or liabilities are removed from the registered superannuation scheme by reason only that the KiwiSaver scheme has been registered:
-  (d) the umbrella trust, the registered superannuation scheme, and the KiwiSaver scheme must be treated as the same person for the purposes of the Income Tax Act 2004 and the Tax Administration Act 1994.
+  (d) the umbrella trust, the registered superannuation scheme, and the KiwiSaver scheme must be treated as the same person for the purposes of provisions of the Income Tax Act 2004 and the Tax Administration Act 1994, other than those related to portfolio investment entities.

 ### 154 Advice of right of election must be included in annual report provided under Superannuation Schemes Act 1989
 The trustees of a registered superannuation scheme and a KiwiSaver scheme that has been registered under section 150 must, when providing the first copy of the annual report to members of the registered superannuation scheme under section 17(1) of the Superannuation Schemes Act 1989 after the registration of the KiwiSaver scheme, include with that report notice to each member about his or her right of election under section 155.